christabor/skaffold/README.md

 Models:
 -----------
 * modelname, properties (obj) - a model name, with child key/value pairs for each model property and value.

+## TODO:

+Inflection is stubbed out and does not work appropriately More support beyond django - TBD